Towards Robust Optimization-Based Autonomous Dynamic Soaring with a Fixed-Wing UAV: DYNAMIC SOARING FRAMEWORK

 In the attitude controller, the reference values for the attitude $\vect{q}_\text{ref}$ and its temporal derivatives ${\boldsymbol{\omega}}_\text{ref}$ and $\dot{\boldsymbol{\omega}}_\text{ref}$ and the related errors are used to compute control surface deflections for the system.
 The structure of the attitude controller is identical to the structure shown in \cite{Tal}.
 However, the dynamic inversion is performed differently due to the zero sideslip assumption.
 In a first step, the error angle vector $\boldsymbol{\zeta}$ is obtained as

-where $\vect{q}_\text{e} = ^T$ is the attitude error quaternion and $\vect{q}$ is the current attitude quaternion.
+where $\vect{q}_\text{e} = \begin{bsmallmatrix} {q}_\text{e}^w \quad{q}_\text{e}^x \quad {q}_\text{e}^y \quad {q}_\text{e}^z \end{bsmallmatrix}^T$ is the attitude error quaternion and $\vect{q}$ is the current attitude quaternion.
 The feed-forward terms ${\boldsymbol{\omega}}_\text{ref}$ and $\dot{\boldsymbol{\omega}}_\text{ref}$ are derived from the on-path (closest point) target attitude required to follow the path with the current inertial speed and wind.
 The error angle vector $\vect{\zeta}$ is then used in a linear PD control law, to obtain an angular acceleration command for the system.
 The linear control law is written as

-where $\mathbf{K}_\text{P}^\text{att}$ and $\mathbf{K}_\text{P}^\text{att}$ are diagonal control gain matrices corresponding to the proportional and derivative terms, respectively.
-The diagonal entries of these matrices are selected according to the control authority available around the respective body axis.
-Analogously to the position controller, in a second step, the moment increment $\Delta \mathbf{M}$ is computed and added to the current modeled moment to create a moment command $\mathbf{M}_\text{c}$
+where $\mathbf{K}_\text{P}^\text{att}$ and $\mathbf{K}_\text{P}^\text{att}$ are diagonal control gain matrices corresponding to the proportional and derivative terms, respectively. \revision[The diagonal entries of these matrices are selected according to the control authority available around the respective body axis. ]{}Analogously to the position controller,\revision[ in a second step,]{} the moment increment $\Delta \mathbf{M}$ is computed and added to the current modeled moment to create a moment command $\mathbf{M}_\text{c}$

 where $\mathbf{M}_\text{model}$ is the current moment computed using the model in \refequ{moments}.
-Also, it is assumed that the angular term is slowly varying and is identical to its low-pass filtered counterpart \cite{Tal}.
-To compute $\mathbf{M}_\text{model}$, the current actuator deflection needs to be known.
-Howver, due to a lack of position feedback, we approximate the servo as first order system and estimate the deflection based on a corresponding low-pass filter applied to the actuator commands.
-Finally, the moment command is used to compute actuator deflection references for ailerons and elevator using the flatness relation \eqref{flatness moments}.
+Also, it is assumed that the angular term is slowly varying and \revision[is ]{}identical to its low-pass filtered counterpart \cite{Tal}. \revision[To compute $\mathbf{M}_\text{model}$, the current actuator deflection needs to be known.
+Howver, due to a lack of position feedback, we approximate the servo as first order system and estimate the deflection based on a corresponding low-pass filter applied to the actuator commands. ]{To obtain an estimate of $\mathbf{M}_\text{model}$, we approximate the servo as first order system and estimate the deflection based on a corresponding low-pass filter applied to the actuator commands. }Finally, the moment command is used to compute actuator deflection references for ailerons and elevator using the flatness relation \eqref{flatness moments}.